-Janice of Farmersgirl Kitchen will be hosting next month, so be sure to check out her blog on the 1st August to see what challenge she will have for us.
+Janice of Farmersgirl Kitchen will be hosting next month, so be sure to check out her blog on the 1st August to see what challenge she’ll have for us.

 Chris of Cooking Around the World got things off to a flying start by tempting me with these very gooey blackcurrant caramel brownies made with blackcurrant jam.
 Not content with the calorific brownies alone, he served them with hazelnut semifreddo – oh boy!